Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 - Mayfield recorded one touchdown pass six times and multiple TDs three times against the Steelers.

-- The 243.4 passing yards the Steelers give up per game makes them the NFL's 14th-ranked pass defense this season.
+- The Steelers are conceding 243.4 passing yards per game this year, the NFL's 14th-ranked pass defense.

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 13th in the NFL.
+- With 22 passing TDs conceded this season, the Steelers defense is ranked 13th in the NFL.

 Recent Performances

-- Against the Packers last week, Mayfield went 21-for-36 (58.3%) for 222 yards with two touchdown passes and four interceptions.
+- Last week against the Packers, Mayfield went 21-for-36 (58.3 percent) for 222 yards, while throwing two touchdowns and four interceptions.

-- He tacked on two carries for 11 yards, averaging 5.5 yards per carry.
+- He added two carries for 11 yards, averaging 5.5 yards per carry.

-- Mayfield has passed for 412 yards while completing 63.2% of his throws (43-of-68), with four touchdowns and five interceptions (137.3 yards per game) over his last three outings.
+- Mayfield has thrown for 412 yards (137.3 ypg), completing 63.2% of his passes and recording four touchdown passes and five interceptions over his last three games.

 Mayfield's Cleveland Teammates